You can find some good sample usages in this code such as Promise, Async/Await, spread/rest of array.

 This Node.js code will get git user details.
 I used standard ES5 functions and promise.

-if you have installed Vagrant CLI, just run the following command to create docker installed virtual box.
+If you have installed Vagrant CLI (https://kenanhancer.com/2019/09/22/creating-starting-stopping-packaging-and-publishing-a-vagrant-box/), just run the following command to create docker installed virtual box.

-The following command will download a Vagrantfile file from Vagrant company in the current directory.
+The following command will download Vagrant box from Vagrant Cloud.

 vagrant init kenanhancer/DockerMachine